 Chicken francese is a derivation of a traditional Italian dish that was originally made with veal.
 It is an Italian-American creation popular in the New York region.
 It consists of battered chicken cutlets in a lemon, butter and white wine sauce.

-How do you make chicken francese?
+Can you freeze chicken francese?

 While this chicken is delicious as-is, sometimes I add other ingredients depending on what I have on hand.

-- Herbs: Instead of parsley, try an herb with a bolder flavor such as fresh rosemary, thyme, basil or tarragon.
+• Herbs: Instead of parsley, try an herb with a bolder flavor such as fresh rosemary, thyme, basil or tarragon.

-- Cheese: Top your chicken with some shaved parmesan cheese, or add finely grated parmesan to the seasoned flour mixture.
+• Cheese: Top your chicken with some shaved parmesan cheese, or add finely grated parmesan to the seasoned flour mixture.

 Chicken Francese Video